VA Loan Benefits

 This single feature makes the loan more attractive for a wide range of lenders to offer to their customers.

-This single feature is likely one of the biggest reasons that qualified veterans use the VA loan to buy a house.
+This single benefit is likely one of the biggest reasons that qualified veterans use the VA home loan to buy a house.

 Compared to other types of loans that may require as little as 3% and as much as 20% of the purchase price for a down payment, the no money down option can save homebuyers thousands of dollars in out-of-pocket costs.

-The VA loan is one of the few true no down payment requirement home loans.
+This program is one of the few true no down payment loans.

 Conventional loans are typically designed for people with the absolute best credit scores.

-The VA loan will approve top credit scores and less than perfect scores.
+This program will approve top credit scores and less-than-perfect scores.

 No Private Mortgage Insurance Requirement

-So, considering the previous point of a no down payment option with VA home loans, it would seem that the VA charges more for private mortgage insurance.
+So, considering the previous point of a no down payment option, it would seem that the VA charges more for PMI.

 However, the opposite is true.

-The VA does not add a private mortgage insurance fee to any loan, making the overall cost of the loan lower than similar loans.
+The VA does not add PMI fees to any loan, making the overall cost of the loan lower than similar loans.

 Limit on Closing Costs